-ZPower has introduced a high-energy rechargeable hearing aid batteries that can be retrofitted for use with many major hearing aid brands, making it a convenient option for patients.
+ZPower has introduced high-energy rechargeable batteries for hearing aids that can be retrofitted for use with many major hearing aid brands, making it a convenient option for patients.

 Hearing aids retrofitted with ZPower batteries and customized battery doors can be recharged without requiring users to open the battery doors or remove the battery from the device.